ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 * Caveonix RiskForesight™
 * HyTrust® CloudControl™
+* Juniper® vSRX
 * Veeam®
 * vRealize Operations™ and Log Insight™

-Veeam 11 and Caveonix RiskForesight 2.4 are recommended services.
-HyTrust CloudControl 6.3 and vRealize Operations and Log Insight 8.2 are optional services you can select.
+Veeam and Caveonix RiskForesight are recommended services.
+HyTrust CloudControl, Juniper vSRX, and vRealize Operations and Log Insight are optional services you can select.

 ## Summary
 {: #mcv_ordering-summary}